Parks and Recreation

 Overview

-Mary Beth Doyle is an 85-acre park on the south side of Ann Arbor.
+Mary Beth Doyle Park is a large 85-acre park on the south side of Ann Arbor.
 It is located to the south of Packard Street, between Stone School Road and Platt Road.
 View the Ann Arbor Parks and Nature Areas Map for location context.
-The park was called Brown Park until 2006, which is a name you will still find online and in old articles.
-A mix of attractions can be found at the park including a playground, basketball court, disc golf course and a large wetland area with native flowers.
+The park was called Brown Park until 2006, which is a name you could still find online and in old articles.
+A mix of amenities can be found at the park including a playground, a basketball court, a disc golf course, a wooded nature area and a large wetland area with native flowers.
+The disc golf course is 18 holes and is a very popular attraction.
 There is a paved circular path, accessible from the Birch Hollow Drive parking lot, that goes around the pond and wetland area.
 The paved path connects to other neighborhood access points, including a connection to the neighborhood to the south (which is home to Arbor Oaks Park and Bryant Community Center) at Plainview Court and Braeburn Circle via a pedestrian I-94 overpass.

 Mary Beth Doyle Park currently has two rain gardens that collect water from the Birch Hollow Drive and Packard Drive parking lots, along with the detention basin and mitigation wetland created after the 2006-2008 storm water improvements.
 The care and maintenance of these rain gardens and wetland areas is coordinated by the Washtenaw County Water Resources Commissioner's Office.
 The detention basin and mitigation wetland area is designed to accommodate drastically varying water levels.
 At some times during the year, it can be quite dry with little standing water.
 At other times, there can be a significant amount of standing water, primarily after a heavy rain event, that moves slowly downstream and permeates into the soil.
 Many species of native wildflowers can be found in these areas including black-eyed Susan, New England aster, blue-flag iris and more.